 Fatherly Advice or How to Make Sure That They Don't Put Onions on Your Burger

 It was crowded at Onie’s, the lakefront hamburger joint.
-This was a regular stop on our family boating excursions on the large lake we loved so much.
+This was a regular stop on our family boat outings on Lake Norman.
 The lake boasted 525 miles of shoreline full of deep coves to explore.
 Dad was always Captain.
-We would seek out glass surfaced coves for skiing and private spots to anchor and swim.
+We would seek out glass surfaced coves for skiing or private spots to drop anchor and go for a swim.
 We would beach the boat on sandy, wooded islands and spend time hanging out with other boating enthusiasts.
 Mom might pack a picnic, or we would head to Onie’s place.

 Dad had mastered the skill of smoothly docking the boat.
-My job for as far back as I can remember was to jump out of the boat onto the dock and grab the handrail on the bow to make sure we stopped in just the right place.
-I knew how to do a quick and neat tie-off on the dock’s cleats.
+My job, at age ten, was to jump out of the boat onto the dock and grab the handrail on the bow to make sure we stopped in just the right place.
+Then I would quickly and neatly tie off the boat to the cleat.
 Boat secured, we headed into the grill pronounced Oh-Nies.
-That’s a long I and accent on first syllable.

-I walked to the counter with Dad.
+At Onie's, I walked to the counter with Dad.
 He always placed the orders.
-He rattled off what the others wanted and then turned to me and said, “Tell him what you want.”
+He rattled off what the others wanted and then turned to me and said, “Tell the man what you want.”
 Surprised that Dad was not ordering for me, my throat closed.
 There were people waiting behind us.
 The short order cook was busy flipping burgers and dropping baskets of fries.
 The order taker looked impatiently at me as I remained silent.
 Dad knew what I wanted.
 I looked at him with pleading eyes.
-He ordered for me.
+Dad gave in and ordered for me.

 Relief.
 Ahhhh.
 I can breathe.